sighupio/furyctl/README.md

 git switch furyctl-ng-alpha1
 ```

-2. build the binaries by running the following command:
+2. Build the binaries by running the following command:

 ```console
 make build
 ```

-3. you will find the binaries for Linux, Darwin (macOS) and Windows for your current architecture in the `dist` folder:
+3. You will find the binaries for Linux, Darwin (macOS) and Windows for your current architecture inside the `dist` folder:

 ```console
 $ tree dist/furyctl_*/